academe/Omnipay-GiroCheckout/README.md

 [![License](https://poser.pugx.org/academe/omnipay-girocheckout/license)](https://packagist.org/packages/academe/omnipay-girocheckout)

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.
 This package implements [Girocheckout](http://api.girocheckout.de/en:girocheckout:general:start) support, and supports PHP 5.6+.

-This package is currently supporting Omnipay 3.x on dev-master and therefore could _potentially_ be unstable.
-Due to this, we recommend using the package at your own risk.
-If you wish to use the Omnipay 2.x supported package, please see the [2.x branch](https://github.com/academe/Omnipay-GiroCheckout/tree/2.x).
+This package is currently supporting Omnipay 3.x on dev-master and should be considered unstable.
+If you are using the Omnipay 2.x, please see the [2.x branch](https://github.com/academe/Omnipay-GiroCheckout/tree/2.x).

 Table of Contents
 =================